klauspost/asmfmt/README.md

 * Macros in the same file are tracked, and not included in parameter indentation.
 * `TEXT`, `DATA` and `GLOBL` and labels are level 0 indentation.
 * Aligns `\` in multiline macros.
+* Whitespace before separating `;` is removed.
+Space is inserted after, if followed by another instruction.